๐Labs API

 Project Announcements (Dedicated Endpoint)

 Get announcements for a specific project with full attachment details.
 More efficient than projectActivityV2 when you only need announcements.
+This is a public endpoint - no authentication required.

 GraphQL Query: